pcluteijn/MazeLearning/README.md

 ## Getting Started

-Make sure to have all code stored in a single arbitrary directory, there are no dependencies other than the provided script files and have a 'save' directory available for storing learned results.
+Make sure to have all code stored in a single arbitrary directory, there are no dependencies other than the provided script files.
+Be sure to create a '..\save' directory for storing learned results.

 ```
 excute runme.m